Crunch-io/ta-da/content/dev/features/editable-tables.md

 You've already been able to customize saved *graphs*, but now you can make those same edits to the rows and columns of saved tables, either for export or for display in dashboards.
 More specifically, you can now...

-1. Hide any rows and/or columns of a table, including calculated rows/columns such as subtotals and means, leaving only those you want your export/dashboard consumers to see.
+1. Hide any rows and/or columns of a table, including calculated rows/columns such as subtotals, leaving only those you want your export/dashboard consumers to see.
 Simply uncheck the box next to the row/column to hide it.
 2. Reorder the rows/columns of a table, just by dragging them into their new order.
 3. Rename any row/column just by typing into the name box.
 Great for cases where the labels are too long or contain unwanted content.